-The Cloud Native Computing Foundation (CNCF) Slack workspace is open to all community members and KubeCon + CloudNativeCon Europe 2021 Virtual event registrants.
+The Cloud Native Computing Foundation (CNCF) Slack workspace is open to all community members and KubeCon + CloudNativeCon Europe 2022 event registrants.
 This workspace should be considered an extension of the virtual (or live!) event and used as a networking and collaboration tool for the community and event participants.

 Please read through these guidelines carefully and remember that our event Code of Conduct also applies to our Slack workspace.

 We’d love it if you took the time to update your profile and add a picture!